aidanhibbard/aidanhibbard/content/posts/building-durable-chats.md

 ## Background

 Recently at work we shipped a workflow generator.

-A user sends a prompt, we generate a workflow, validate the output, call tools to store it, and stream progress back while all of that runs.
+A user sends a prompt, we generate a workflow, and stream progress back while all of that runs.

 It looks like a chat UI, however, it is not a conversation.

-There is no back-and-forth thread where the model keeps context across turns in the way a support bot would.
 The user sends one message, we kick off a long job, and they watch something get built.
 Think [v0](https://v0.dev), not [ChatGPT](https://chatgpt.com).

 That distinction matters for architecture.
-A chat demo can get away with a single HTTP request and a SSE stream.
-A "generator" cannot.
-The generation can run for minutes.
-The user can refresh.
-A deploy can roll while they are still watching the canvas fill in.
-Dragons could attack, really anything.
+A chat demo can get away with response calls, or an AI sdk endpoint.
+A generator cannot.
+When you _have_ to guarentee something is done you need this frustrating thing called "durability."

+When you generate something you likely need to bill the user for the tokens cost, persist extra resources besides chat messages, and deliver events, emails, etc.

+Now our processes wouldn't live this long, however our host limited open connections to 15 minutes.
+Same as any serverless host, but we are on a persisted instance, so we had the option to move our workloads _outside of http_.

+We also had a ticket under this project that sounded simple on paper: two users open the same workflow and "see the same thing".
+Which is just never going to happen, because they never will.
+Not really.
+One tab closes, one person has slower internet, one misses a reconnect, one gets the tool call event three seconds late.

+Realtime developers have been wrestling with "show everyone the same state" for decades.
+Now everybody wants it for AI, and engineers are looking at us like what the hell.

+Half the industry is making LLM response calls behind plain HTTP requests.

-Maybe it's generalized anxiety, but I like to think of all the ways my software can break...
+Maybe it is generalized anxiety, but I like to think through every way the software can break before it does.

 ## The requirements